ajstarna/SemaPhoR/Src/README.md

 - Use the -p argument for parallelizing.
 Otherwise, it is run sequentially and takes longer.
 - See note above in script_GeneralModel about turning on word vector features.
-  It is critical that the same feature set is used for training the model as is for testing pairs.
+  It is critical that the same feature set is used for training the model as is for testing pairs. i.e. to use word vector features in this script, remove all occurrences of "-y wordNet" when calling ./runGeneralFeaturizerOnLangDicts.py

 ./script_GeneralClusters.py [-d] [-e]
 - Creates the output clusters from the classified Algonquian pairs.